-1 Digital technology and online components are developmentally appropriate for the grade level and align with the scope and approach to science knowledge and skills progression.
-Yes 1 level and align with the scope and approach to science knowledge and skills progression.
+1 Digital technology and online components are developmentally appropriate for the grade Yes level and align with the scope and approach to science knowledge and skills progression.
 2 Materials provide teacher guidance for the use of embedded technology to support and Yes 2 enhance student learning.
 2 Materials are available to parents and caregivers to support student engagement with Yes 3 digital technology and online components.